Western NY death toll rises to 27 from cold, storm chaos

 Extreme weather stretched from the Great Lakes near Canada, down to the Rio Grande along the border with Mexico.
 About 60% of the U.S. population faced some sort of winter weather advisory or warning, and temperatures plummeted drastically below normal from east of the Rocky Mountains to the Appalachians.

-Some 2,085 domestic and international flights were canceled on Monday as of about noon EDT, according to the tracking site FlightAware.
-The site said Southwest Airlines had 1,253 cancellations — nearly a third of its scheduled flights and about five times as many as any other major U.S. carrier.
-An email sent to Southwest was not immediately returned and the Dallas-based airline hadn’t updated its website about the conditions since Saturday.
+Some 3,410 domestic and international flights were canceled on Monday as of about 3 p.m.
+EDT, according to the tracking site FlightAware.
+The site said Southwest Airlines had 2,497 cancellations — about 60% of its scheduled flights and about 10 times as many as any other major U.S. carrier.

+Southwest said the weather was improving, which would “stabilize and improve our situation.”

 Based on FlightAware data, airports all across the U.S. were suffering from cancellations and delays, including Denver, Atlanta, Las Vegas, Seattle, Baltimore and Chicago.

-“This blizzard is one for the ages.
-Certainly, it is the blizzard of the century,” New York Gov. Kathy Hochul said Monday after touring the aftermath in her hometown of Buffalo, where almost every fire truck became stranded Saturday.
+New York Gov. Kathy Hochul toured the aftermath in Buffalo — her hometown — on Monday, calling the blizzard “one for the ages.”
+Almost every fire truck in the city became stranded Saturday, she said.

-She noted the storm came a little over a month after the region was inundated with another “historic” snowfall.
-Between the two storms, snowfall totals are not far off from the 95.4 inches the area normally sees in an entire winter season.
+Hochul noted the storm came a little over a month after the region was inundated with another “historic” snowfall.
+Between the two storms, snowfall totals are not far off from the 95.4 inches (242 centimeters) the area normally sees in an entire winter season.

 Buffalo Mayor Byron Brown described the heartbreaking task of retrieving storm victims from cars, homes and streets.